LCobham/holbertonschool-shell/permissions/README.md

 2-groups: prints the groups the current user is in
 3-new_owner: makes betty the owner of file hello
 4-empty: create in current dir an empty file named hello
+5-execute: add execution rights to the owner of file hello